ConflictDatasets/integrated-conflict/README.md

 # integrated-conflict
-Code and documentation related to the integrated conflict dataset
+Code and documentation related to the Ethiopia integrated conflict dataset.